Engineering

 Bachelor in Microengineering

-Imbued with the DNA of the Jura Arc, the Microengineering program trains specialists in watchmaking and biomedical engineering whose skills are focused on precision.
+Imbued with the DNA of the Jura Arc, the Microengineering program trains specialists in watchmaking, biomedical and industrial engineering whose skills are focused on precision.

 Program

-Whether in watchmaking or biomedical engineering, you specialize in the design and industrialization of high value-added and durable microengineering products.
+Whether in watchmaking, biomedical or industrial engineering, you specialize in the design and industrialization of high value-added and durable microengineering products.
 You appropriate unique know-how and cultivate the image of excellence of Swiss Made.

 Majors